-Before HTML 5 came into existence, videos could only be played in a browser using a plug in like flash.
+In this article, we will know HTML5 Video, along with knowing the different ways to add videos to the HTML page & understanding its implementation through the examples.
+Before HTML 5 came into existence, videos could only be played in a browser using a plugin like flash.
 But after the release of HTML 5, adding a video to a webpage is as easy as adding an image.
-The HTML5 “video” element specifies a standard way to embed a video in a web page.
+The HTML5 “video” element specifies a standard way to embed a video on a web page.

 Attributes that can be used with the “video” tag are listed below :

 - Autoplay: It tells the browser to immediately start downloading the video and play it as soon as it can.